andrew/nesbitt.io/_posts/2017-11-10-what-does-a-sustainable-open-source-project-look-like.md

 It shouldn’t be too surprising that almost all of those attributes are also attributes of a successful software business.
 Every sustainable open source project ends up being run like a business in some ways, even if there aren’t any stakeholders that want to profit from it directly.
 Infact every successful open source project *is* a business.
 It’s just there are no paying customers.

 Let’s change that!

-If you’d like to add something to the list, I’ve put it up on GitHub, pull requests are very welcome: [https://github.com/librariesio/sustainable-oss-attributes](https://github.com/librariesio/sustainable-oss-attributes)

-As always, follow me on Twitter at [@teabass](https://twitter.com/teabass) for more updates.